Blog

 Come Monday morning at Kennedy Space Center, you could see a few bleary-eyed faces, but spirits remained high.
 Students, dressed in their finest, arrived armed with their final presentations, ready to impress the Judging Panel.

 The presentations were out of this world!
 Each student company had collaborated seamlessly to produce innovative and exceptional lunar settlement designs, worthy of any space industry contract.
-It was a nail-biting finish, but only one company could secure the coveted contract, and it was Dougledyne Fletchel company which included the members of our EU team, so there was much to celebrate.
+It was a nail-biting finish, but only one company could secure the coveted contract, and it was Dougledyne Flechhel company, which included the members of our EU team, so there was much to celebrate.

 Education